FESTIVAL SCHEDULE

 1 hr.
 52 min.

-Followed by a discussion with director and producer Dawn Porter and film subjects Alfred Chestnut, Ransom Watkins, and Andrew Stewart; educator and community activist Dhakir Warren will moderate
+Followed by a discussion with director and producer Dawn Porter and film subjects Alfred Chestnut, Ransom Watkins, and Andrew Stewart; educator and youth advocate Dhakir Warren will moderate

 A 1983 Baltimore school murder led to three teens' wrongful imprisonment for 36 years.
 In this compelling new documentary, author Ta-Nehisi Coates investigates how this case affected the accused, witnesses, and their community.